 6. Buy an ozone machine and get a steam sauna.
 The rife machine is going to kill off the Lyme and its going to SUUUUUUCK while ur body detoxes.
 So detox in the most pleasant way possible sweating it out relaxing in a sauna filled w the killer.
 Watch the ozone vid I posted.

-Reach out to Paul to buy generator and such. http://www.ozonatedoilonline.com/home.html But buy ur sauna on amazon.
+Reach out to Paul to buy generator and such.
+Tell him I sent you. http://www.ozonatedoilonline.com/home.html But buy ur sauna on amazon.

 7. Get the Lyme diet book.
 Its going to help the nasty detox effects of killing off the Lyme.